NicknineTheEagle/ReviveEmu/README.md

 ## Building

-Open Steam.sln in Visual Studio 2022 and build it.
+With Windows SDK installed, open Steam.sln in Visual Studio 2022 and build it.

 ## Usage (loose files)